Vocabulary: Looking for a Job

 Recruit

-To recruit means to persuade somebody to work for an organization.
+To recruit means to persuade somebody to work for an organisation.

 - Some hotels on the sea coast are recruiting seasonal workers during the summer months.
 Shall we apply?